hyunsun/sona-setup/README.md

    Total: 0
 ```
 **Register internal network**<br>
 Now let's add routes for the internal network, `192.168.0.0/24` in this example.
-This network might be the `floating IP` range in Neutron data model.<br>First, define fake `host` and `interface` for the internal network gateway to the network config file, and push it to the `ONOS-vRouter` (or you can re-run `ONOS-vRouter`).
+This network might be the `floating IP` range in Neutron data model.<br>First, define fake `host` and `interface` for the internal network gateway to the network config file and re-run `ONOS-vRouter`.
 The port number should equal to the one of `patch-rout` port.
 (Example `vrouter.json` already has the configuration and you don't need to do it again if it's already set correctly)
 ```
 # vrouter.json
     "hosts" : {